nkavya00/recipes-and-cuisines-analysis/README.md

 Next, I conducted some bivariate analyses in order to examine relationships between cuisines and other variables in the dataset.
 First, I looked at if different cuisines had different health ratings, as this was a variable I was planning on training my model with.
 The graph of the relationship between cuisine and health rating is shown below:

-## INSERT HEALTH RATING BIVARIATE HERE
+<iframe
+  src="assets/bivar1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 Examining the average health ratings across cuisines, I found that Pakistani and Turkish cuisines rank highest with scores above 7, while Irish cuisine ranks lowest at 4.19.
 Interestingly, many Asian cuisines like Japanese, Korean, and Chinese fall in the middle range around 6-7.
 From my definition and calculation of health rating, lower health ratings indicate healthier dishes, which tells me that some cuisines tend to have healthier dishes than others.
 Although this distribution is relatively balanced, there are differences between these cuisines that did prove useful in establishing my model.

 Next, I also wanted to look at preparation times for each cuisine - the graph is shown below:

-## INSERT MINUTES BIVARIATE HERE
+<iframe
+  src="assets/bivar2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 From this plot, I can see German and Korean cuisines stand out as requiring significantly more preparation time, averaging around 270-280 minutes, while Filipino and Australian dishes are the quickest to prepare at under 50 minutes.
 This substantial time variation between cuisines (from 50 to 280 minutes) was an important feature for cuisine prediction, because it reflected fundamental differences in cooking techniques and complexity.

-Finally, since I predicted that different cuisines would use different ingredients, I also wanted to make a graph to see the most common ingredients for different cuisines.
+Finally, since I predicted that different cuisines would use different ingredients, I also wanted to make some graphs to see the most common ingredients for different cuisines.

-## INSERT INGREDIENTS BIVARIATE HERE

-Add in description of graph here!!
+<iframe
+  src="assets/ingredient_distribution_scatterplot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/ingredient_distribution_heatmap.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The heatmap and scatter plot reveal distinct ingredient usage patterns across different cuisines.
+European and American cuisines show the highest diversity and frequency of ingredient usage (as shown by the more frequent and brighter spots in the heatmap and higher dots in the scatter plot), while cuisines like Malaysian, Korean, and Turkish have more concentrated and specific ingredient profiles (shown by fewer but distinct ingredient patterns).
+These trends support our hypothesis that ingredients can be useful predictors of cuisine type, though the strong overlap in common ingredients (like salt, butter, and onions) across multiple cuisines suggests we'll need to rely on the unique combinations of ingredients rather than individual ingredients alone for accurate cuisine prediction.

 ---